PHYS3888/Resources/ResearchPapers.md

 Please see Canvas for details of the assignment.
 Be careful to check the assessment structure and criteria, which are focused on your ability to understand the contribution of physics methods to a wide range of problems.
-Note in particular that _you do not need a deep understanding of the paper's technical details to do well on this assignment_.
+Note in particular that _you do not need a comprehensive understanding of the paper's technical details to do well on this assignment_.

 Highly recommended to read the Nature Reviews Physics Perspective: [Taking census of physics](https://www.nature.com/articles/s42254-018-0005-3).